isomerpages/moe-cedargirlssec/_our-curriculum/Departments/English Language and Literature.md

 </td>
 <td rowspan="1" colspan="1">
 <p>To nurture critical, creative, and adaptive communicators who appreciate
-the beauty of the English language and literature, are articulate and well-read, and use language masterfully to make an impact.</p>
+the English language, and use it masterfully to make an impact.</p>
 <p></p>
 </td>
 </tr>